 The Company's 2014 Employee Stock Purchase Plan ("2014 ESPP") was adopted by its board of directors in December 2013 and subsequently approved by its stockholders in January 2014.
 The 2014 ESPP became effective immediately prior to the closing of the Company's IPO in February 2014 and established an initial reserve of 0.2 million shares of the Company's common stock for issuance to participating employees.
 At the Annual Meeting of the Company's stockholders in May 2021, the Company's stockholders approved an amendment to the 2014 ESPP that increased by 2.3 million the number of shares of common stock reserved for issuance under the 2014 ESPP.
-The purpose of the 2014 ESPP is to enhance employee interest in the success and progress of the Company by encouraging employee ownership of common stock of the Company.
-The 2014 ESPP provides employees with the opportunity to purchase shares of common stock at a 15% discount to the market price through payroll deductions or lump sum cash investments.
-The Company estimates the number of shares to be issued at the end of an offering period and recognizes expense over the requisite service period.
-Shares of the common stock issued and sold pursuant to the 2014 ESPP are shown on the condensed consolidated statements of changes in stockholders' equity (deficit).
-As of June 30, 2022, there were 2.3 million shares of common stock available for sale under the 2014 ESPP.
+The purpose of the 2014 ESPP is to enhance employee interest in the success and progress of the Company by encouraging employee ownership of common stock of the Company estimates the number of shares to be issued at the end of an offering period and recognizes expense over the requisite service period.
+Shares of the common stock issued and sold pursuant to the 2014 ESPP.
 The Company did not sell any shares under the ESPP during the six months ended June 30, 2022 and 2021.